holvi/flake8-holvi/README.md

 # flake8-holvi

+flake8-holvi is a flake8 plugin which helps writing Python 3-compatible and Pythonic code in Holvi projects.

 ## Installation and usage

 It's not uploaded to our PyPI server yet.
 The only way to install it is from GitHub: